-The Nobel Prize in Physics this year was awarded to Roger Penrose, Andrea Ghez and Reinhard Genzel, for their discoveries related to black holes.
+The Nobel Prize in Physics this year was awarded to Roger Penrose, Andrea Ghez and Reinhard Genzel, for their discoveries related to black holes [1].
 Penrose received half of the prize for his contribution to the theoretical understanding of black hole formation, and Genzel and Ghez share the other half for the discovery of the supermassive black hole at the center of our galaxy.

 Advertisement

 The initial reservations regarding the existence of black holes are not without foundation.
-Initially, researchers were only able to investigate these objects under the assumption of perfect spherical symmetry.
-This assumption stipulates that gravitationally collapsing matter retains the shape of a perfect sphere during the formation of a black hole.
-However, this assumption is not substantiated by empirical evidence.
-In the natural world, perfect spherical symmetry is exceedingly rare.
-The fundamental question is whether a black hole, whose core harbors a singularity (a single point of infinite density), can form in the absence of this assumption.
-In other words, does perfect spherical symmetry represent a prerequisite for the formation of a black hole?
-Consequently, the existence of black holes would be impossible in the observable universe.
+Initially, researchers were only able to investigate these objects under the assumption of perfect spherical symmetry—namely, assuming that the gravitationally collapsing matter retains the shape of a perfect sphere during the formation of a black hole.
+However, this assumption is not realistic - in the natural world, perfect spherical symmetry is highly unlikely.
+Can a black hole, whose core harbors a singularity (a single point of infinite density), form once this assumption is removed?
+In other words, does black hole formation fundamentally rely on perfect spherical symmetry?
+This would imply that such idealized objects may never actually form in our universe.

 To substantiate his claim, Penrose developed and refined a series of innovative mathematical tools that have since been incorporated in contemporary research methodologies.

 Just a few months following the publication of Penrose’s groundbreaking 1964 paper, Stephen Hawking made a substantial contribution to the research endeavor by extending Penrose’s theory.
-In the subsequent decade, the two scientists contributed to the maturation of the Theory of General Relativity and advanced the mathematical basis of black holes and the origin of the universe by a giant leap.
+In the subsequent decade, the two scientists contributed to the maturation of the Theory of General Relativity and advanced the mathematical understanding of black holes and the origin of the universe by a giant leap.

-Three decades following the publication of Penrose’s seminal paper on the potential existence of black holes, two different research groups, led by Andrea Ghez and Reinhard Genzel, employed precise astronomical observations to measure the movements of stars at the center of our galaxy [3,4]
+Three decades following the publication of Penrose’s seminal paper on the potential existence of black holes, two different research groups, led by Andrea Ghez and Reinhard Genzel, employed precise astronomical observations to measure the movements of stars at the center of our galaxy [4,5].

 English editing: Gloria Volohonsky